 Finding MOS in ForeFlight

-The MOS forecast option is available to all subscribers with ForeFlight Mobile 6.6 and to find it in the app, simply select an airport or weather station from the Maps view.
+The find the MOS forecast in the app, simply select an airport or weather station from the Maps view.
 In the pop-over window, tap the Forecast tab at the bottom.
 Then press the MOS button to reveal this new forecast product.

 Similar to the way Terminal Area Forecasts (TAFs) are translated, you will see one or more sections that represent an aviation forecast for that airport over the next 24 hours.
 You can also view MOS forecasts in the Airports view.
 Tap on the Weather tab, then MOS:

 Next time you plan a flight, take MOS for a test drive!
 For more on MOS, check out these articles, too: